Adding custom timelog fields

 Keep in mind that your function’s return value must be serializable, otherwise you won’t be able to save it to the time log.

-and register_custom_field_on_update
+register_custom_field_on_creation and register_custom_field_on_update

-dict.
+add both to the custom dict.
 Both functions take two arguments:

 The first argument is the name of the key to store the value to.
 The second argument is the callable to execute.
 Keep in mind to use a callable and not calling the function directly, which means don’t* use round brackets as this would execute the function in place which is not what you want.